-One hundred percent of the proved reserves, prepared by Eni, for the properties that we reviewed were estimated by performance methods, analogy methods, the volumetric method, or a combination of performance and volumetric methods.
-These performance methods include, but may not be limited to, decline curve analysis, reservoir simulation and analogy which utilized extrapolations of historical production and pressure data available through September 2018 in those cases where such data were considered to be definitive.
+The proved reserves, prepared by Eni, for the properties included herein were estimated by performance methods, material balance, analogy methods, the volumetric method, or a combination of performance, material balance, and volumetric methods.
+These performance methods include, but may not be limited to, decline curve analysis, volumetric, material balance and analogy which utilized extrapolations of historical production and pressure data available through May 2021 in those cases where such data were considered to be definitive.
 The data utilized in this analysis were supplied to Ryder Scott by Eni and were considered sufficient for the purpose thereof.
-As part of our investigations, volumetric estimates were incorporated where we considered it appropriate to verify volumetrically the performance methods described above.
-The volumetric analysis utilized pertinent well and seismic data supplied to Ryder Scott by Eni that were available through September 2018.
+The volumetric method was used where there were inadequate historical performance data to establish a definitive trend and where the use of production performance data as a basis for the reserve estimates was considered to be inappropriate.
+The volumetric analysis utilized pertinent well and seismic data supplied to Ryder Scott by Eni that were available through May 2021.
 The data utilized from the well and seismic data incorporated into our volumetric analysis were considered sufficient for the purpose thereof.

-To estimate economically recoverable proved oil and gas reserves and related future net cash flows, we consider many factors and assumptions including, but not limited to, the use of reservoir parameters derived from geological, geophysical and engineering data that cannot be measured directly, economic criteria based on current costs and SEC pricing requirements, and forecasts of future production rates.
+To estimate economically recoverable proved oil and gas reserves, we consider many factors and assumptions including, but not limited to, the use of reservoir parameters derived from geological, geophysical and engineering data that cannot be measured directly, economic criteria based on current costs and SEC pricing requirements, and forecasts of future production rates.
 Under the SEC regulations 210.4-10(a)(22)(v) and (26), proved reserves must be anticipated to be economically producible from a given date forward based on existing economic conditions including the prices and costs at which economic producibility from a reservoir is to be determined.
-While it may reasonably be anticipated that the future prices received for the sale of production and the operating costs and other costs relating to such production may increase or decrease from those under existing economic conditions, such changes were, in accordance with rules adopted by the SEC, omitted from consideration in conducting this review.
+While it may reasonably be anticipated that the future prices received for the sale of production and the operating costs and other costs relating to such production may increase or decrease from those under existing economic conditions, such changes were, in accordance with rules adopted by the SEC, omitted from consideration in making this evaluation.

 Eni has informed us that they have furnished us all of the material accounts, records, geological and engineering data, and reports and other data required for this investigation.
-In preparing our forecast of future proved production and income, we have relied upon data furnished by Eni with respect to property interests owned, production and well tests from examined wells, normal direct costs of operating the wells or leases, other costs such as transportation and/or processing fees, ad valorem and production taxes, recompletion and development costs, abandonment costs after salvage, product prices based on the SEC regulations, adjustments or differentials to product prices, geological structural and isochore maps, well logs, core analyses, and pressure measurements.
+In preparing our forecast of future proved production and income, we have relied upon data furnished by Eni with respect to property interests owned, production and well tests from examined wells, normal direct costs of operating the wells or contract areas, other costs such as transportation and/or processing fees and production taxes, recompletion and development costs, abandonment costs after salvage, product prices based on the SEC regulations, adjustments or differentials to product prices, geological structural and isochore maps, well logs, core analyses, and pressure measurements.
 Ryder Scott reviewed such factual data for its reasonableness; however, we have not conducted an independent verification of the data furnished by Eni.
-We consider the factual data furnished to us by Eni to be appropriate and sufficient for the purpose of our review of Eni's estimates of reserves.
+We consider the factual data used in this report appropriate and sufficient for the purpose of our investigations.